Personal Attributes and Current Projects

 - I have an outstanding customer service record.

-- Critique was an important part of my classwork as a writer in undergrad, and as a result I can offer it constructively and tactfully.
+- Critique was an important part of my classwork as a writer and a student, and as a result I can offer it constructively and tactfully.

 - I have served as a liaison between parties on multiple occasions and am able to communicate effectively between groups with differing agendas.